Solution

 Day-two operating control

-Connection health, user and device-level insights, side-blade troubleshooting, and cohort-level remediation evidence rather than per-device firefighting.
+Connection health, user and device-level insights, side-blade troubleshooting, remote work evidence, and cohort-level remediation instead of per-device firefighting.

 The lifecycle view